 - freshly ground black pepper

-- parsley (finely chopped, to garnish)
+- parsley (finely chopped, for garnish)

 - Parmigiano-Reggiano or Parmesan cheese (grated)